kfathy194/mec-super-market-project/README.md

 # mec-super-market-project
-A student activity to build super market project at MEC academy.
+A development activity for students At MEC Academy, a super market project was developed using PHP MVC.